mairaperveen/mairaperveen/README.md

 - 🔭 I’m currently working on [My Portfolio Speaks Itself!](https://maira-portfolio-website.vercel.app/ ))

-- 🌱 I’m currently learning **Next JS & Type Script**
+- 🌱 I’m currently learning **RestAssured**

-- 👯 I’m looking to collaborate on the MERN project.
+- 👯 I’m looking to collaborate on the Automotive project.

 - 👨‍💻 All of my projects are available at [https://github.com/mairaperveen](https://github.com/mairaperveen)